plugdata-team/plugdata/README.md

 **-Linux:**
 - Option 1: [OBS repository/packages](https://software.opensuse.org//download.html?project=home%3Aplugdata&package=plugdata)
   The repository contains the packages plugdata, plugdata-vst3 and plugdata-lv2 (lv2-plugdata and vst3-plugdata on some distros).
 If you get a package without the repo, it will only contain the standalone version.
-- Option 2: Arch User Repository (Arch only)
+- Option 2: Arch User Repository (Arch only).
   Has the [plugdata-bin](https://aur.archlinux.org/packages/plugdata-bin) package for the latest stable version, or the [plugdata-git](https://aur.archlinux.org/packages/plugdata-git) package for the latest experimental build.
 - Option 3: Get the binaries from the latest [official release](https://github.com/timothyschoen/PlugData/tags)